Academic Programs

 Readers’ Workshop & Into Reading

 Daily 5 is used for leveled reading development.
 Accelerated Reader is used for monitoring the student’s reading level and goals.
-Into Reading and Thinking Maps are utilized for whole group reading and reading strategy lessons.
+Into Reading is utilized for whole group reading and reading strategy lessons.

 Handwriting